Appeal a regulatory decision from the Environment Agency

 Do not follow this process if you have a statutory right of appeal for a regulatory decision.
 Instead, follow the appeal process in the documents you received from the Environment Agency.

-Stage 1: Discussion before a regulatory appeal
+Stage 1: Informal resolution before a regulatory appeal

-Raise your concerns with the officer or team which made the regulatory decision or took the action you think did not follow the Regulators’ Code.
+First, you need to raise your concerns with the officer or team which made the regulatory decision or took the action you think did not follow the Regulators’ Code.

 If the regulatory decision is communicated directly to you in writing, then unless specified otherwise, the 14 calendar days start the day the Environment Agency email, deliver or hand the regulatory decision to you, or leave the regulatory decision at your address.
 If the regulatory decision is communicated to you by post, then unless specified otherwise, the Environment Agency will consider you to have received the regulatory decision 3 working days after it was posted.